ricardovaltierra/Building-with-Backgrounds-and-Gradients/README.md

 ## About The Project

 Apple-clone page design with the use of CSS image and gradient resources application.
-Project specification [here.](https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-backgrounds-and-gradients)
+Project specifications [here.](https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-backgrounds-and-gradients)

 ## Preview